-with a copy to:
+with a copy to: Michael T. Guthrie

+117 South Main Street

+Buffalo, Wyoming 82834

 Telephone:

 Facsimile:

 Amendment.
 Any termination, amendment, supplement, waiver or modification of any term hereof shall be in writing, executed by Mortgagor and Mortgagee.

 SPECIAL EXCULPATION.
 NO CLAIM MAY BE MADE BY MORTGAGEE OR ANY OTHER PERSON AGAINST THE MORTGAGOR OR THE AFFILIATES, DIRECTORS, OFFICERS, EMPLOYEES, ATTORNEYS OR AGENTS OF THE MORTGAGOR FOR ANY SPECIAL, INDIRECT, CONSEQUENTIAL OR PUNITIVE DAMAGES IN RESPECT OF ANY CLAIM FOR BREACH OF CONTRACT OR ANY OTHER THEORY OF LIABILITY ARISING OUT OF OR RELATING TO THIS MORTGAGE OR ANY OTHER TRANSACTION DOCUMENT OR THE TRANSACTIONS CONTEMPLATED HEREBY OR THEREBY, OR ANY ACT, OMISSION OR EVENT OCCURRING IN CONNECTION THEREWITH AND MORTGAGEE HEREBY WAIVES, RELEASES AND AGREES NOT TO SUE UPON ANY CLAIM FOR ANY SUCH DAMAGES, WHETHER OR NOT ACCRUED AND WHETHER OR NOT KNOWN OR SUSPECTED TO EXIST IN ITS FAVOR.